“You need to learn magic.” Kora looked at Peter, then Eun. “Both of you.”

 The mage raised his hands.
-Holly couldn’t kill with magic (yet), but she could still inflict a lot of damage.
+Holly couldn’t kill with magic (yet), but she could still inflict a great deal of damage.
 “I meant no offense,” he whimpered.
-“Please…I was only trying to be of service.”

 Holly glared at him.
 The sigils on her cannon spun and whirred, the brilliant red orb in front of the barrel crackled and spat.
 A bead of sweat ran down Estilian’s temple, reflecting crimson glow off its moist surface.